 Try making Fenrir the subject of this intricate 2D art style.

 If you want a true masterpiece of a tattoo, look no further than the 20th-century artwork by Dorothy Hardy, ‘Odin and Fenris’ and ‘The Binding of Fenris’, which show the beast in bold monochrome tones at the final battle of the gods and being wrapped in chains.

 Of course, you’ll need a pretty advanced tattoo artist to pull this off, so make sure you’re going with an expert.

 Other sources of inspiration include the paintings ‘Odin und Fenriswolf’ and ‘Fesselung des Fenriswolfe’ by Emil Doepler.

 Why stop at Fenrir?
-There are countless gods, giants and monsters in Norse mythology that we think will look great incorporated into a sleeve with Fenrir at the centre of the action.
+There are countless gods, giants, and monsters in Norse mythology that we think will look great incorporated into a sleeve with Fenrir at the center of the action.